ananyapags/ananyapags/README.md

- 🤠  Howdy!
-My name is Ananya, and I'm a Junior studying Computer Science at SCU.
+## 🤠  Howdy!
+My name is Ananya, and I'm a Junior studying Computer Science.

  😍  My passion for computer science stems from my obsession with brain teasers and puzzles.
 I'm addicted to the feeling you get when you finally figure out a solution, similar to the one where your code successfully runs!